dougsweetser/Q/docs/EM/derive_Maxwell_homogeneous_equations.md

 the first version was a struggle, but I did find it.
 It had two sections with "Quaternion" in the title.
 It was clear that this grand master of old was only using the 3-vector part of a quaternion.
 This is not where the fun is in my opinion.
-Since I have derived and rederived and rewritten my derivations of the Maxwell equations using only quaternions many times, I can assure you, nothing is missing.
+Since I have derived and rewritten my derivations of the Maxwell equations using only quaternions many times, I can assure you, nothing is missing.